meherchandan/tradeling-front-end-challenge/README.md

 - Unit tests are not covered due to lack of time
 - Browser responsiveness for mobile needs some work
+- Type is defined as _any_ in few places.
+Need to study more on Typescript.

 ### Create React App